 Tips for making Greek Stuffed Tomatoes with Rice (Yemista)

-Potatoes: I like to soak my potatoes before baking for about 30 minutes, or until needed.
+I like to soak my potatoes before baking for about 15-30 minutes, or until needed.
 Soaking the potatoes removes excess surface starch in the potatoes which helps to make them crispier when you bake them.
 Soaking the potatoes also helps to prevent them from sticking together when baked.
 Additionally, soaking allows the potatoes to soak up moisture, resulting in a fluffy and more evenly-cooked interior.

-Other vegetables: You can also stuff any colour capsicum/bell peppers, (but keep in mind, the green ones aren’t as sweet as the others, but are still nice to use), eggplant, and light green zucchini.
+You can also stuff any colour capsicum/bell peppers, (but keep in mind, the green ones aren’t as sweet as the others, but are still nice to use), eggplant, and light green zucchini.
 Make sure you choose vegetables that are a little wider, as they are easier to fill.

 Converting whole leaf herbs to chopped herbs